 Screens also hinder our children from practicing their social skills which start to develop from an early age.
 For instance, a highly problematic behaviour that has become commonplace is the tendency for shy or anxious children to hide behind their screens when they become uncomfortable in social settings.
 In the long run, with children not consciously working to overcome their discomfort, this type of behaviour will only serve to perpetuate their shyness and social anxiety.

-Unlike in the past, children today are not compelled to engage in face-to-face interaction as more and more of their ‘social needs’ are ostensibly met in the virtual world.
-As our children grow up with an inadequate amount of in-person socialisation with their peers, the development of their social skills is stunted, making it harder for them to make and keep friends, consequently leading to them experiencing loneliness, well into their adulthood.
+Unlike in the past, children today are not compelled to engage in face-to-face interaction.
+This is since more and more of their ‘social needs’ are ostensibly met in the virtual world.
+As our children grow up with an inadequate amount of in-person socialisation with their peers, the development of their social skills is stunted.
+Eventually, this is making it harder for them to make and keep friends, consequently leading to them experiencing loneliness, well into their adulthood.
 In fact, a recent study revealed that among American adolescents, high screen time and a low frequency of face-to-face interaction were associated with the highest levels of loneliness.

 What needs to be done